Clermono/Hangman/README.md

 ## Clermono's Hangman
-A minimalistic Hangman game made with Vue 3, FastAPI and SQLite.
+A minimalistic Hangman game made with Vue 3, FastAPI and *SQLite* [To be added].

 ---